DUNE/EHN1_G4BL_submission/README.md

 # Merging Files Produced in Justin
 The tape storage used by DUNE works best with files on the order of 1-10 GB.
 A file produced by this G4BL simulation with 100K POT is on the order of 30MB, and so they need to be merged.
 Included in this repo is a python merging script and a justin jobscript to facilitate this.
-Within thre python script are also routines which are intended to be used interactively which check that no inputs are duplicated within the merging (as of writing, this has not yet ocurred, but it is still important to check),
+Within the python script are also routines which are intended to be used interactively which check that no inputs are duplicated within the merging (as of writing, this has not yet ocurred, but it is still important to check),

 In order to submit a merging workflow request, run the following